Bed-e/KBA316/READEME.md

 -preview of color on colormenu✅
 -colormenu could be a quarter circle in a corner with cute round font, and the background of it could be the pen color ✅ -SQUASH INFINITE DRAWING (w/o clicking) BUG ✅
--create list of brush strokes and impliment undoing❌ -display black circle around edge of circle before it's placed ie cursor highlight❌
+-create list of brush strokes and impliment undoing✅ -display black circle around edge of circle before it's placed ie cursor highlight❌